 The MSt in Literature and Arts is a part-time two-year course.
 In year one there are three compulsory five-day residences and one online module consisting of 9 units.
 In year two there is one compulsory residence and one online module.
 Although the online modules are not assessed it is a requirement that you engage with the online modules to the satisfaction of the course director.
 The online modules are fully supported by a dedicated Virtual Learning Environment.

 After taking a broad view of British culture in a global context at the first residence, the three subsequent residences enable you to choose from a range of subjects, from different humanities disciplines, which relate to the historical period assigned to the unit.
-The options are taught in the mornings and afternoons, and represent a range of disciplines, specifically literature, history, visual culture and political thought/theology.
+The options are taught in the mornings and afternoons, and represent a range of disciplines, specifically literature, history, visual culture and philosophy/history of ideas.

 In keeping with the Oxford ethos of tutorial instruction, individual tutorials and supervisions will be an integral part of the programme, most notably with regard to the dissertation.
 Individual supervision will be undertaken both face-to-face and by email.

 Assessment is through four 4,000- to 5,000- word assignments, each assignment following a residential session, and an 11,000-word dissertation.
-The four assignments contribute up to 40% of the final mark and the dissertation contributes up to 60%.
+The four assignments contribute 40% of the final mark and the dissertation contributes 60%.

 Graduates of the programme have progressed to doctorates at the University of Oxford and also at Cambridge, London, Manchester, Roehampton, Southampton and Warwick.
-This year, four MLA graduates have been offered places on the DPhil in Literature and Arts, which was established by the department to provide a route to part-time doctoral study for graduates of interdisciplinary humanities masters' courses.
+In addition each year, a small number of MLA graduates have been offered places on the DPhil in Literature and Art, which was established by the department to provide a route to part-time doctoral study for graduates of interdisciplinary humanities masters' courses.